GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/developer_info/revision_control.md

    For more details, see
    [The Dark Side of the Force Push - Will Anderson](http://willi.am/blog/2014/08/12/the-dark-side-of-the-force-push/) and [--force considered harmful; understanding git's --force-with-lease - Atlassian Developers](https://developer.atlassian.com/blog/2015/04/force-with-lease/)
-9. Once it has been rebased, a _reviewer_ with merge permissions can merge the MR using the GitLab "Merge" button, _without_ selecting "Squash commits".
+9. Once it has been rebased, a _reviewer_ with merge permissions can merge the MR using the GitLab "Merge" button, with the "Delete source branch" checkbox _checked_ and the "Squash commits" checkbox _not checked_.
-   This will introduce an _unsigned_ merge commit, but preserve the signatures, if any, on the actual branch's commits.
+   This will introduce an _unsigned_ merge commit, but preserve the signatures, if any, on the actual branch's commits, and will delete the branch once it is merged.
-10. Finally, the MR submitter, not the reviewer, should delete the merged branch from both their local repository and GitLab.
-If more work is to be done continuing from the branch, a new branch should be created.
+10. If, for some reason, the "Delete source branch" checkbox was not checked, the reviewer that merges the branch should manually delete the branch after the merge.

 **Guidelines:**

 - Do not commit directly to `master`.
 - To support bisecting, do not merge WIP commits that break the build.
   On topic branches, squash commits as needed before merging, but only to reduce excessive small commits; the development history of topic branches should be preserved as much as is reasonable.
 Use your judgement.
 - Write short, useful commit messages with a consistent style.
 Follow